Nonstationary Time Series Forecasting via Unknown Distribution Adaptation: Experiments

 \subsubsection{Ablation Study}

-We further devise three model variants. a) \textbf{IDEA}-H: we remove the autoregressive hidden Markov model for environment estimation, and use random environment variables. b) \textbf{IDEA}-E: we remove the nonstationary prior and the corresponding KL divergence term. c) \textbf{IDEA}-S: we remove the stationary prior and the corresponding Kullback-Leibler divergence term.
-Experiment results on the ILI dataset are shown in Figure \ref{fig:ablation}.
-We find that 1) the performance of \textbf{IDEA}-H drops without an accurate estimation of the environments, implying that the accurate environment estimation benefits the disentanglement and forecasting performance.
-2) Both stationary and non-stationary priors play an important role in non-stationary forecasting, indirectly implying that these priors can benefit the capture of temporal information and the nonstationary forecasting performance.
+We further devise three model variants. a) \textbf{UDA}-H: We remove the autoregressive hidden Markov model for environment estimation, and use random environment variables. b) \textbf{UDA}-E: We remove the nonstationary prior and the corresponding KL divergence term. c) \textbf{UDA}-S: We remove the stationary prior and the corresponding Kullback-Leibler divergence term. d) \textbf{UDA}-sh: We use a shared decoder for forecasting and reconstruction.
+Experiment results on the ILI dataset are shown in Figure \ref{fig:ablation} in Appendix \ref{app:ablation}.
+We find that 1) the performance of \textbf{UDA}-H drops without an accurate estimation of the environments, implying that the accurate environment estimation benefits the disentanglement and forecasting performance.
+2) Both stationary and non-stationary priors play an important role in forecasting, implying that these priors can capture temporal information.